mavaddat/postman-docs/src/pages/docs/postman-flows/concepts/pinning-variables.md

 plan: beta
 ---

 You can pin variables in Postman Flows so they keep their values across loop iterations.
-When a variable is pinned, its value doesn't change until it receives a new value.
+When a variable is pinned, its value persists until it receives a new value.
 When a variable is unpinned, you can update or reinitialize its value with each iteration or run of the Flow.

 <img alt="Pinned variable" src="https://assets.postman.com/postman-docs/v10/pinned-variable-v10.jpg" width="127px"/>